emqx/emqx-docs/en_US/deploy/upgrade-from-v4.md

 ## Rule Engine

-The rule engine has been renamed to [Data Integration](../data-integration/introduction.md), which includes rules and data bridge.

 Rule SQL is fully compatible with 4.x syntax, but the actions under the rule are split into built-in actions (republish, console) and data bridges (WebHook, MQTT Sink, MQTT Source) to provide reuse of actions.

 ## WebHook